-To move such a massive (and heavy) collection is going to take some muscle and some money so we do not want to have to move too often.
-The collection will have been in Cornwall now for a little longer than 6 years and we have seen the room shrink as the record collection grows.
+We are actively looking for a new premises for the archive as we also desperately need more room as we wish to grow into a treasured and extensive archive for posterity.
+The collection will have been in Cornwall now for longer than 10 years and we have seen the room where it lives shrink as the collection grows.
 We have also concluded that this collection may be better served in a city where more people can visit.
 We would consider moving the archive anywhere that it can work as the coolest museum of music in the world.
 Should anyone have any ideas about the best location for this project (or if you own a big empty building somewhere in Europe) please feel free to get in touch.

 We would like to make the archive more public by having a small venue and a cafe with events, readings, all kinds of music and continuing with the Songwriting & Guitar Guidance we would use the premises to teach in a freelance music school for independent teachers and students.

 You can donate to the In Deep Music Archive in different ways.
 Some people contribute a monthly amount and every now and again we get a larger financial donation, other people send us records they think we should have or that they no longer want.
 Another way to contribute to the collection is via the Amazon Wishlist:

 For financial contributions you can use PayPal (firstname.lastname@example.org).